Ragnhild Hveger: Achievements

 Ragnhild Hveger set 42 individual world records between 1935 and 1942.
 At the beginning of World War II she was at the peak of her career.
-In 1941 she held 19 world records in crawl at the same time.
+In 1941 she held 19 world records in freestyle at the same time.

 World War II and Nazism

-During most of World War II Denmark was occupied by Germany and the only change of international competition was against swimmers from Germany or German-occupied countries like the Netherlands.
+During most of World War II Denmark was occupied by Germany and the only chance of international competition was against swimmers from Germany or German-occupied countries like the Netherlands.

 Hveger moved in 1943 to Kiel in Germany, where she for at time worked as a swimming teacher.
 At the time she was living with a German soldier she had met in Denmark.
 According to Ragnhild Hveger he died on a ship outside Danzig.
 Together they had a daughter which she managed to get with her back to Denmark when the Nazi regime broke down in 1945.

 After the war

 After the war Ragnhild Hveger was interned for six weeks in Sundholm at a forced labor camp, under suspicion of collaboration with the Germans during the war.
 Her parents and her brother had been active in the Danish Nazi party.
 Both her father and her brother fought on the Eastern front and were sentenced to jail, however she was not prosecuted.
 She nevertheless moved to Sweden for a period.

-Her association with nazism led to her being banned by the Danish swimming association from going to the Olympic Games in London 1948.
+Her association with Nazism led to her being banned by the Danish swimming association from going to the Olympic Games in London 1948.
 Officially, the given reason was that she had violated the amateur rules by working as a swimming teacher.
 She was restricted until 1950.

-At the Olympic Games in Helsinki 1952 she participated and came fifth on 400 m crawl in a time better than her final time from 1936.
+At the Olympic Games in Helsinki 1952 she participated and came fifth on 400 m freestyle in a time better than her final time from 1936.
 At that time she was still the recordholder on the distance.

 After her swimming career she worked as a coach and swimming teacher in Copenhagen and stayed out of public life.

 Legacy

 Ragnhild Hvegers performance in swimming have given her a number of awards.
-In 1968 she was inducted to the International Swimming Hall of Fame at Fort Lauderdale Florida as only one of four Danes.
+In 1966, she was inducted to the International Swimming Hall of Fame at Fort Lauderdale Florida as only one of four Danes.
 When the Danish Swimming Hall of Fame was created in 2013 she was inducted there too.
 Likewise she is inducted to the Danish Sport Hall of Fame at its creation in 1992.